 A very nice set of extras, with the 69 minute documentary well worth a look.

-Twilight’s Last Gleaming (1977) is available now on Blu-ray priced £12.99 from Amazon (as of date of review)
+Twilight’s Last Gleaming (1977) Blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…